 These data serve internal statistical purposes only.

 (2) In addition to the above data, transient and persistent cookies will be stored on your computer when you use our website.
 Cookies are small text files that are stored on your hard disc associated with the browser you use and through which the party that sets the cookie will receive certain information.
 Cookies cannot execute any programs or transfer any viruses to your computer.
 They serve to make the internet offer as a whole more user-compatible and effective.

 (3) Most browsers are set so that they accept cookies.
 You can, however, deactivate the recording of cookies in your browser at any time or set your browser so that you will be informed as soon as cookies are sent.
 However, please note that you may not be able to use all functions of this website then.

 (4) This stored information will be stored separately from any other data that may have been indicated to us.
 In particular, the data from the cookies will not be combined with any other data from you.

 4. Further functions and offers of our website

 (1) In addition to the purely informational use of our website, we offer various services that you may use if you are interested.
 For this, you usually must indicate further personal data that we use for rendering the respective service and that are subject to the above principles of processing activities.

-(2) When you contact us by email or through a contact form, the complete data disclosed by you (your first and last names, your email address, the company name and address of the company for which you work and your phone number) will be stored by us in order to answer your request.
-The same shall apply if you contact us by email within the context of application proceedings.
-We will erase the data arising in this context after storage is no longer necessary, or we shall restrict processing if there are any legal archiving obligations.
+(2) If you contact us by email or via a contact form, the data provided by you (your first and last name, email address, the name and address of the company you work for, as well as your phone number) will be stored by us in order to respond to your query.
+We will erase the data collected in this context once storage is no longer required, or restrict processing in the event the data is subject to a statutory archiving period.

 5. Google Universal Analytics with IP anonymization